MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ### Example 4

-Allow Third-party TaskList、OnePlan apps that can be installed by your users and block other Third-party apps.
+This example allows Third-party TaskList and OnePlan apps and blocks other Third-party apps.
+TaskList and OnePlan can be installed by your users.

 ```powershell
 $identity = "TestTeamsAppPermissionPolicy" + (Get-Date -Format FileDateTimeUniversal)
 # create a new Teams app permission policy and block all apps